Looking for something compact to travel with that shoots great photos underwater? Here's the run-down of your best choices right now.

 Canon EOS 200D Rebel SL2

-We cheated and included a DSLR camera on our list of Compact Camera Systems.
-The price, size, and weight of the EOS 200D Rebel SL2 make it a strong contender in the compact category even though the image engine and lens interchangeability keep it in the DSLR camp.
-Its performance-to-dollar ratio makes it the top choice on any top 5 list.
+The size and price of a compact, but the power and speed of a DSLR.
+Its performance-to-dollar ratio makes it the top choice on any list.
 The kit lens is a versatile 18-55mm zoom range, plus it accepts many of the most popular DSLR lenses underwater including the Tokina 10-17mm Fisheye.

 See the Ikelite Housing for the Canon EOS 200D Rebel SL2...